Create a Dynamic Presentation

 8. Read aloud and practice your slides ahead of time.
 You may even want to record yourself on a couple of them and listen to yourself.
 Listen to your inflection and practice pauses.

-9. When you are ready to present, you should have an effective presentation.
+9. When you are ready to present, you want to have an effective and engaging presentation that addresses your topic clearly.
 There are several important things to remember as you are presenting.

 Addressing the ISTE Standards For Educators